Strawberry Salad is refreshing, packed with vibrant and delicious ingredients, and dressed in a flavorful citrus vinaigrette.

 Strawberry Salad

 A few weeks ago, I had some family over for a casual dinner.
-We have some vegetarians in the crowd, so I’d planned a veggie-packed main course and these roasted vegetables as a side, but I had forgotten about a salad.
-So, I surveyed what I had in the fridge and ended up making this Strawberry Salad on a whim.
+We have a few vegetarians in the crowd, so I planned a veggie-packed main course and these roasted vegetables as a side, but I forgot to make a salad.
+So, I took a look at what I had in the fridge and ended up making this Strawberry Salad on a whim.

-Turns out this salad was the most popular dish of the night — everyone went crazy for it and so, of course, I had to re-create it to share here!
+Turns out, this salad was the most popular dish of the night!
+Everyone loved it, so of course, I had to re-create it to share here!

 Image of the dressing and lettuce for Strawberry Salad.